[?] Subscribe To This Site

 Also included in the kit was a tiny bag of Gildenglitz in Gold color (looks like what I have used for Gold Leafing).
 Like the Mica Chips, the Gildenglitz can also be sandwiched in between the fibers.

-What I have done as the basis for all these card fronts and for DicroFiber Scrapbook Embellishments, is pull a few fibers from the bunch and place them on a piece of Parchment paper included in the kit.
+I have used this Dicrofiber Tutorial as the basis for all these card fronts and for DicroFiber Scrapbook Embellishments, is pull a few fibers from the bunch and place them on a piece of Parchment paper included in the kit.

 I folded the parchment over the fibers to sandwich them between the parchment and pressed with an iron on Silk setting for about 2 seconds.
 The heat will cause the fibers to fuse together and make a very light and airy fabric.